In Spain, coronavirus puts the poor at the back of the line

 The lines have also been getting longer at the Somos Tribuk community pantry, one of the many grassroots networks that have popped up to help people in Vallecas.
 Volunteers gathered in a warehouse recently to sort out donations of food, diapers, oil and cleaning products.

-Fernando Fernández Diego, who at 69 found himself with no pension and unable to selling garlic cloves in markets as he did before the pandemic, said that his household of six adults and three children now survive entirely on food handouts.
+Fernando Fernández Diego, who at 69 found himself with no pension and unable to sell garlic cloves in markets as he did before the pandemic, said that his household of six adults and three children now survive entirely on food handouts.

 As he pulled a shopping cart with donated goods, Fernández said that with politicians “quarreling all the time” while the virus spreads he had little trust in any government help for his family.